slachterman-g/caip-tfx/infrastructure/environments/development/README.md

 1. Create the Kubernetes namespace for the KFP services.
 1. In the KFP namespace, create
    - The `user-gcp-sa` secret to store the KFP service's private key.
 The content of the key file should be stored under the `applicaton_default_credentials.json` key.
    - The `mlpipelines-config` secret.
-The secret should have three keys: DB_USERNAME, DB_PASSWORD, DB_CONNECTION_NAME and, OBJECTSTORE_BUCKET_NAME.
+The secret should have four keys: DB_USERNAME, DB_PASSWORD, DB_CONNECTION_NAME and, OBJECTSTORE_BUCKET_NAME.
 The format of DB_CONNECTION_NAME must be `project_id:region:mysql_instance_name`.
 The name of the GCS bucket for the object store must not include the `gs://` prefix.
    - The `mlmd-config` secret.
 The secret should have one key: `mlmd_config.prototxt`.
 The content of the key should be in the format demonstrated by the `kustomize\secrets_and_configs_templates\mlmd_config.prototxt` template.